 Year 8 - 10 students

-Each year the program is growing and we currently aim to have over 400 students from up to 15 local schools participating annually.
+Each year the program is growing and we now have over 550 students from 18 schools participating annually.
 We have revised the program to be ‑flexible to suit each school’s individual needs.
-The Next Generation committee have worked closely with teachers to continue to develop the program, keeping it current, engaging and adding value to the students’ education by providing information on career pathways that may not be already easily accessible to them.
+The Next Generation committee has worked closely with teachers to continue to develop the program, keeping it current, engaging and adding value to the students’ education by providing information on career pathways that may not be already easily accessible to them.

 This is a community engagement initiative that has been facilitated by the Petroleum Club of WA since 1991.

 Each year the program is growing and the Next Generation committee has worked closely with teachers and mentors to continue to develop the program, keeping it current, interesting and adding value to the student's education by providing information on career pathways that may not be easily accessible to them.

 This program relies on the participation from industry mentors and organisation sponsorship to ensure we can continue to inspire the "next generation".

 We work with the industry’s leading organisations to deliver the Next Generation Program, providing students with up to date information on some of Australia's biggest oil and gas projects.
 We'd like to thank our program sponsors, for allowing us to develop the program and educate students across WA.